Why Use SCAPI Instead of OCAPI

 • Support for password-less login.

-SLAS can also be used to shopper authenticate to OCAPI, which allows use of both API sets simultaneously during a transition period.
-(Note: SLAS with OCAPI will still have the Account Manager requirement.)
+You can also use SLAS to shopper authenticate to OCAPI, so you can use both API sets simultaneously during a transition period.
+(Note that SLAS with OCAPI still has the Account Manager requirement.)

-The Shopper Context API is an easy way to bring personalization to your storefront experiences.
-Shopper Context allows developers to set context information for a shopper (device type, store ID, source code, etc.) and use it to retrieve personalized promotions, payment methods, and shipping methods.
-Context information is evaluated against the customer group definitions to determine a customer group (shopper segment) and then used to activate the experiences that are associated with a particular segment, such as promotions.
+The Shopper Context API brings personalization to your storefront experiences.
+With Shopper Context, you can set context information for a shopper (device type, store ID, source code, and so on) and use it to retrieve personalized promotions, payment methods, and shipping methods.
+Context information is evaluated against the customer group definitions to determine a customer group (shopper segment).
+Then, it's used to activate the experiences that are associated with a particular segment, such as promotions.

-This is supported natively in SCAPI, in which many of the endpoints accept a context and respond with personalized responses.
-In OCAPI, this must be handled manually.
-Context information was often stored inside the HTTP session, and would then be evaluated with custom hook code on the backend to affect the API responses.
-With SCAPI, all of that type of code can be eliminated, improving response times (no custom code execution), and giving base personalization from the start.
+This use case is supported natively in SCAPI, in which many of the endpoints accept a context and respond with personalized responses.
+In OCAPI, this use case is handled manually.
+Context information is often stored inside the HTTP session, and evaluated with custom hook code on the backend to affect the API responses.
+With SCAPI, you can eliminate that type of code, improving response times (no custom code execution), and giving base personalization from the start.

 Introduced in 2024, Custom APIs are a powerful way to extend the API surface area for your implementations.
-They provide a framework enabling developers to write custom script code, such as controllers, and expose this functionality as a custom REST API under the SCAPI framework — allowing you to close gaps you might see in the APIs with your own code.
+They provide a framework in which you can write custom script code, such as controllers, and expose this functionality as a custom REST API under the SCAPI framework, so you can close gaps you sometimes see in the APIs with your own code.

-The B2C Commerce Script API provides access to all of the B2C Commerce platform objects and features on the server.
-Developers have often created custom code using the cartridge structure to expose makeshift APIs, but in a very unstructured format.
-By leveraging Custom APIs, a developer can take full advantage of everything that SCAPI provides: authentication and authorization, OAS API contract validation at the eCDN layer, server-side caching, and circuit breaking.
-As we continue to add more SCAPI functionality, performance, and scale, all Custom APIs will have access to that as well.
+The B2C Commerce Script API provides access to the B2C Commerce platform objects and features on the server.
+Developers often create custom code that uses the cartridge structure to expose makeshift APIs but in a very unstructured format.
+By leveraging Custom APIs, you can take full advantage of everything that SCAPI provides: authentication and authorization, OAS API contract validation at the eCDN layer, server-side caching, and circuit breaking.
+Custom API calls also have a smaller resource footprint on the Salesforce B2C Commerce Cloud back end than the controller-based alternative, so you can enjoy the same functionality with less overhead.
+As we continue to add more SCAPI functionality, performance, and scale, Custom APIs can access that as well.

 Our default implementation of a headless storefront, the Composable Storefront, uses SCAPI exclusively.
-All of the behaviors of the open source PWA Kit are guided by what SCAPI can do.
-They were made to work together and the result is we are constantly using and improving the APIs to make them better for the Composable Storefront — resulting in a better overall API for anyone that uses it.
+The behaviors of the open source PWA Kit are guided by what SCAPI can do, because they were made to work together.
+The result is that we're constantly using and improving the APIs to make them better for the Composable Storefront, resulting in a better overall API for anyone that uses it.

-SCAPI is built with high capacity in mind, and can still handle requests even when your storefront is under high load.
+We built SCAPI with high capacity in mind, so that it can handle requests even when your storefront is under a high load.

-SCAPI responses contain header information with the capacity of the server (from 0 - 100) so developers can implement their own capacity management.
+SCAPI responses contain header information with the capacity of the server (from 0-100) so that developers can implement their own capacity management.
 Having this information provides better control to developers on how their application reacts if the platform is reaching certain temporary capacity limits.

-SCAPI uses different techniques to maximize the availability of the B2C Commerce instance via load shedding and rate limits.
-Rate limits were removed for most SCAPI endpoints, but they do still apply for Shopper Login and Omni-Channel Inventory.
+SCAPI uses different load shedding and rate limits techniques to maximize the availability of the B2C Commerce instance.
+Rate limits were removed for most SCAPI endpoints, but they still apply for Shopper Login and Omni-Channel Inventory.
 All other endpoints are protected by shedding the load on the server as the server approaches capacity.
-Once the server exceeds 90% load requests to the server begin to be rejected with HTTP 503 status codes until capacity comes back under control.
-Calls are rejected starting with lower priority items (product lookup and searches) and keeping the focus on transactional requests (basket operations).
-This gives the most flexibility for API usage and makes sure that storefronts can maximize the capacity of the platform.
+After the server exceeds 90% load, requests to the server are rejected with HTTP 503 status codes until capacity comes back under control.
+Calls are rejected starting with lower-priority items (product lookup and searches) and keeping the focus on transactional requests (basket operations).
+This approach provides the most flexibility for API usage and makes sure that storefronts can maximize the capacity of the platform.

 SCAPI provides response information when the B2C Commerce platform is in maintenance mode, either from system maintenance or when a site is set for maintenance in Business Manager.
-This allows developers to take the necessary action for their experiences when these situations arise.
+With this approach, developers can take necessary action for their experiences when these situations arise.

-SCAPI was designed with a focus on standards across the entire API set, making it easier to adopt a REST framework.
-SCAPI is built on a unified, common API specification with RAML.
-This allows the APIs to be consistent across families, and makes it easier for new developers to adopt.
-Everything conforms to the specifications, and all APIs use the same naming conventions and structures.
+We designed SCAPI with a focus on standards across the entire API set, making it easier to adopt a REST framework.
+SCAPI is built on a unified, common API specification with RAML, so the APIs can be consistent across families, making it easier for new developers to adopt.
+Everything conforms to the specifications, and all the APIs use the same naming conventions and structures.

-Creating SDKs has been an important part of SCAPI since it was created and has become the primary way that our own Composable Storefront interacts with the APIs.
-In addition we provide MuleSoft Connectors for the APIs as well to make it easy to leverage the APIs inside of MuleSoft.
+Creating SDKs has been an important part of SCAPI since we created it and made it the primary way that our own Composable Storefront interacts with the APIs.
+We also provide MuleSoft Connectors for the APIs to make it easy to leverage the APIs inside of MuleSoft.

 • The Salesforce Commerce SDK allows easy interaction with the Salesforce B2C Commerce platform APIs on the Node.js runtime.

-• The Salesforce Commerce SDK (Isomorphic) allows easy interaction with the B2C Commerce platform’s Shopper APIs on the Node.js runtime and works both in browsers and Node applications.
+• The Salesforce Commerce SDK (Isomorphic) provides easy interactions with the B2C Commerce platform’s Shopper APIs on the Node.js runtime and works both in browsers and in Node applications.

 • The Commerce SDK React is a collection of react-query hooks for fetching, caching, and mutating data from SCAPI.